 6 Dine by the Canal

-If you decided to dine under the stars, you might want to opt to have a meal at the riverside instead.
-There are local food vendors selling street food and Vietnamese dishes along the river.
+If you decide to dine under the stars, you might want to opt to have a meal at the riverside instead.
+Local vendors sell street food and Vietnamese dishes along the river.
 Dine under the moonlight with a backdrop of colourful lights from the buildings across the river.

 7 Take a carnival ride